-The Company assesses the fair value of our reporting unit using both a market-based approach and an income-based approach.
+In the current year, the Company assessed the fair value of our reporting unit using both a market-based approach and an income-based approach.
 Under the income approach, the fair value of the reporting unit is based on the present value of estimated future cash flows.
 The income approach is dependent on a number of factors, including estimates of future market growth trends, forecasted revenues and expenses, appropriate discount rates and other variables.
 The estimates are based on assumptions that we believe to be reasonable, but such assumptions are subject to unpredictability and uncertainty.
 Changes in these estimates and assumptions could materially affect the determination of fair value, and may result in the impairment of goodwill in the event that actual results differ from those estimates.

 The market approach measures the value of a reporting unit through comparison to comparable companies.
 Under the market approach, the Company uses the guideline public company method by applying estimated market-based enterprise value multiples to the reporting unit's estimated revenue and Adjusted EBITDA.
-We analyze companies that performed similar services or are considered peers.
+We analyze companies that perform similar services or are considered peers.
 Due to the fact that there are no public companies that are direct competitors, we weigh the results of this approach less than the income approach.

 The Company has one operating segment which is also our one reportable segment and reporting unit.
 The historical environmental & infrastructure segment has been retrospectively presented as discontinued operations and assets and liabilities held for sale and is no longer reflected in continuing operations.
-We performed our annual goodwill impairment test as of July 1, 2019 with no indication of impairment as of the test date.
+We performed our annual goodwill impairment test as of July 1, 2020 with no indication of impairment as of the test date.
 As of the test date, the fair value of the reporting unit was substantially in excess of its carrying value.
-We will perform the next scheduled annual test of goodwill in the third quarter of 2020 should no triggering events occur which would require a test prior to the next annual test.
-At December 31, 2019 and 2018, our goodwill was \$76.6 million.
+We will perform the next scheduled annual test of goodwill in the third quarter of 2021 should no triggering events occur which would require a test prior to the next annual test.
+At December 31, 2020 and 2019, our goodwill was \$76.6 million.

-Results of Operations-Fiscal Years Ended December 31, 2019, 2018 and 2017
+Results of Operations-Fiscal Years Ended December 31, 2020, 2019 and 2018

-The following table sets forth the components of net income attributable to common stockholders of Great Lakes Dredge & Dock Corporation and Adjusted EBITDA from continuing operations, as defined below, as a percentage of contract revenues for the years ended December 31 2019, 2018 and 2017.
+The following table sets forth the components of net income attributable to common stockholders of Great Lakes Dredge & Dock Corporation and Adjusted EBITDA from continuing operations, as defined below, as a percentage of contract revenues for the years ended December 31 2020, 2019 and 2018.
 The selected financial data presented below have been derived from the Company's consolidated financial statements; items may not sum due to rounding.